Symplectic variations of convex bodies and the mean width: Abstract

 \section{Abstract}

-In this work we study convex bodies in $\RR^{2n}$ with the property that their mean width can not be decreased by the action of natural classes of symplectomorphisms.
-We also study the relationship between their mean widths and various symplectic invariants.
-The common theme of our results is that toric symmetry is a preferred feature of convex bodies that are in optimal symplectic position with respect to the mean width.
-Among other things, we prove that the mean width of a toric subset can not be decreased by any linear symplectic map.
-We also show that toric convex bodies are critical points of the mean width under all symplectic deformations.
+In this work, we study convex bodies in $\RR^{2n}$ with the property that their mean width cannot be infinitesimally decreased by symplectomorphisms.
+The common theme of our results is that toric symmetry is a preferred feature of convex bodies with this property.